Additional Sport

 Squash

 Squash matches are planned and an inter-house squash competition is held in the Lent term, giving a number of players the chance to experience competitive squash.
-Professional coaching is currently available once a week at regular periods throughout the year.

 “The school is successful in providing opportunities for pupils of all abilities to gain academic success and develop their individual talents.”